SIDE EFFECTS: Swelling, and some bruising or pain

 Although you may feel tired and sore, there is usually minimal pain.
 Most women return to work within one or two days; however, plan on having light physical activity for at least four weeks.
 A surgical bra will serve as the dressing with gauze on your incisions for two days.
 You may begin showering the day after your surgery.

-Your follow-up visits will usually start three to four days after your surgery, then at three weeks, three months, six months and one year.
+Your follow-up visits after a breast augmentation in Arlington, Texas, will usually start three to four days after your surgery, then at three weeks, three months, six months and one year.
 If you have any concerns during your recovery, or have more questions at a later time, you can always contact Dr. Tran at 682-217-1080.